Inhomogeneous Jets from Neutron Star Mergers: One Jet to Rule them all: Introduction

+A universal, or quasi-universal, jet structure profile for GRB jets with a standard energy reservoir was first proposed by \citet{lipunov2001} and expanded upon by \citet{rossi2002, zhang2002}.
+For such universal structured jet models, the broad range in observed GRB energies is a result of the arbitrary viewing angle.
+Analysis of the spectral peak energy to isotropic energy correlations for a population of such universal GRBs can be used to constrain the viable jet structure profile \citep[e.g.][]{lloyd-ronning2004, dai2005, lamb2005}.
+For long GRBs, classically associated with a collapsar origin, the luminosity function can be used to exclude some shallower jet structure profiles \citep{pescalli2015}, however, empirical correlations may well be a result of an apparent jet structure \citep{salafia2015}, and consistent with the resultant structure profiles from simulations of jets in massive stars \cite[e.g.,][]{xie2019}.
+Additionally, observational signatures for the presence of jet structure within GRB-producing jets are contained within the various afterglow lightcurve decline rates and breaks \citep{kumar2003, rossi2004, takami2007, lamb2021}.

-As GRBs are highly beamed, their afterglows are preferentially selected to be at small inclination angles to the line-of-sight i.e., where the emission is brightest \citep{beniamini2019}.
-For such GRBs, the afterglow lightcurve can be modelled using a simple top-hat jet structure, where any angular dependence of the energy or velocity is ignored, resulting in a uniform jet within a cone defined by the jet's opening angle \citep[see discussion in][]{aksulu2021}.
-However, the energy inferred from afterglow lightcurve fits, where a top-hat jet structure is assumed, will return a kinetic energy equal to the highest energy with a beaming cone, $1/\Gamma$ -- where $\Gamma$ is the bulk Lorentz factor of the emitting region at the observation time, within the observers line-of-sight at $\sim$the peak time and not the true energy of the jet.
+As GRBs are highly beamed, their afterglows are preferentially selected to be at small inclination angles to the line-of-sight, $\iota$, where the emission is brightest \citep{beniamini2019}.
+For such GRBs, the afterglow lightcurve can be modelled using a simple top-hat jet structure, where any angular dependence of the energy or velocity is ignored, resulting in a uniform jet within a cone defined by the jet's opening angle, $\theta_c$ \citep[see discussion in][]{aksulu2021}.
+However, where a top-hat jet structure model is assumed, the inferred energy from lightcurve fits will return kinetic energy values equal to the average energy of the intrinsic jet structure profile within the $1/\Gamma$ beaming cone and likely not the true or maximum energy of the jet.
+Typically, $1/\Gamma < \theta_c$ at peak flux time where the observer's line-of-sight is $\iota \lesssim \theta_c$ -- here $\Gamma$ is the bulk Lorentz factor of the emitting region at the observation time.
+This should not be confused with higher inclination cases, where the GRB is either absent or at a much lower luminosity e.g., the expected afterglow counterparts to gravitational wave detected mergers \citep[see][for details of such ``off-axis'' observed afterglows]{lamb2017, lazzati2017}.
 Here we use the results of 3D hydrodynamic simulations of jets propagating through the merger ejecta and neutrino-driven winds of a neutron star merger \citep[see,][]{perego14,nativi2021, nativi2022} to investigate the effects of inhomogeneity within the jet's energy and velocity profile on the afterglows of short GRBs.

 In \S\ref{sec:method} we describe our method for modelling the resultant jet profiles from the simulations relevant to the bright GRB emitting population of short bursts.
 In \S\ref{sec:results} we show the diversity of afterglow lightcurves from a single jet simulation as a function of observer line-of-sight relative to both inclination and rotation.
 Additionally, we use the simulation jet structure results to generate a general, analytic function for the typical structure of a short GRB jet and compare the flux density for the afterglow from this model to the short GRB afterglow population.
 These results are discussed in \S\ref{sec:disc}, where we approximate how the ejecta mass responsible for a thermal kilonova \citep[e.g.,][]{rosswog1999,hotokezaka13} can alter the effective core-size of the jet and show how this compares to a selection of typical afterglow lightcurves for short GRBs with candidate kilonovae.
 Our conclusions are listed in \S\ref{sec:conc}.